JanneMattila/www/docs/_posts/2024/01/2024-01-15-using-azure-ip-ranges-and-service-tags.markdown

 > Please **download the new json file every week** and perform the necessary
 > changes at your site to correctly identify services running in Azure

 Okay let's test this out.
+We'll use Application Insights as an example.

 First, let's look at connection string from one of my Application Insights resources (line breaks added for readability):